Affirm Holdings Inc. (AFRM) and the Battle of Fundamentals vs. Technicals

 AFRM’s Market Performance

-AFRM stocks went down by -8.63% for the week, with a monthly drop of -31.03% and a quarterly performance of -10.56%, while its annual performance rate touched -77.32%.
-The volatility ratio for the week stands at 7.36% while the volatility levels for the past 30 days are set at 8.57% for Affirm Holdings Inc. The simple moving average for the period of the last 20 days is -29.31% for AFRM stocks with a simple moving average of -54.61% for the last 200 days.
+AFRM stocks went up by 13.34% for the week, with a monthly drop of -28.63% and a quarterly performance of 23.94%, while its annual performance rate touched -71.49%.
+The volatility ratio for the week stands at 7.81% while the volatility levels for the past 30 days are set at 8.24% for Affirm Holdings Inc. The simple moving average for the period of the last 20 days is -10.87% for AFRM stocks with a simple moving average of -44.18% for the last 200 days.

 Analysts’ Opinion of AFRM